 Our Common Stock and Warrants are listed on the Nasdaq Capital Market ("NASDAQ") under the symbols "ABL" and "ABLLW," respectively.
-On September 13, 2023, the closing price of our Common Stock was \$8.28 per share and the closing price of the our Warrants was \$0.4050 per warrant.
+On July 24, 2023, the closing price of our Common Stock was \$5.75 per share and the closing price of the our Warrants was \$0.2690 per warrant.

 The Resale Securities represent a substantial percentage of the total outstanding shares of our Common Stock as of the date of this prospectus.
-The shares of Common Stock that the Selling Holders (including our officers and directors) can sell into the public markets pursuant to this prospectus is up to (a) 70,700,000 shares of Common Stock, constituting approximately 111% of our issued and outstanding shares of Common Stock held by non-affiliates (assuming, in each case, the exercise of all of our Warrants, the vesting and settlement of the outstanding restricted stock units).
-The sale of Resale Securities and the perception that these sales could occur, including when applicable lock-ups end, could result in a significant decline in the public trading price of our securities.
-Even if the current trading price of our Common Stock is at or significantly below \$10 per share, the price at which the units were issued in the Company Initial Public Offering (the "Company IPO"), certain of the Selling Holders, including the Sponsor, may have an incentive to sell because they will still profit on sales due to the lower price at which they purchased their shares compared to the public securityholders.
+The shares of Common Stock that the Selling Holders can sell into the public markets pursuant to this prospectus is up to (a) 68,920,000 shares of Common Stock, constituting approximately 108% of our issued and outstanding shares of Common Stock and approximately 4,406% of our issued and outstanding shares of Common Stock had by non-affiliates (assuming, in each case, the exercise of all of our Warrants, the vesting and settlement of the outstanding restricted stock units).
+The sale of all the Resale Securities or the perception that these sales could occur, could result in a significant decline in the public trading price of our securities.
+Even if the current trading price of our Common Stock is at or significantly below \$10 per share, the price at which the units were issued in the Company Initial Public Offering (the "Company IPO"), certain of the Selling Holders, including East Sponsor, LLC (the "Sponsor"), may have an incentive to sell because they will still profit on sales due to the lower price at which they purchased their shares compared to the public securityholders.
 See the section of this prospectus entitled "Risk Factors-Risks Related to Being a Public Company-Future sales, or the perception of future sales, of a substantial number of shares of our Common Stock, by us or our stockholders in the public market may cause the price of our Common Stock and Warrants to decline."